-- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 127), press and hold the LD button until the Live Data Menu displays, then release the LD button. - - The Record Live Data Menu displays. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display.
+- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 127), press and hold the LD button until the Live Data Menu displays, then release the LD button. - Use the UP buttons, as necessary, to highlight Record Live Data, then press the ENTER

+button.

+- The Record Live Data Menu displays.

+- If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display.

 - Ensure your vehicle is OBD2 compliant.
-See VEHICLES COVERED on page 5 for vehicle compliance verification information. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the POWER/LINK ◆ ▶ ₺ button to continue. - Use the UP and DOWN buttons, as necessary, to highlight Record Manually. - The Select PIDs to Record screen displays. - 4.
-Use the UP ▲ and DOWN ▼ buttons to scroll through the available PIDs.
-When a PID you wish to record is highlighted, press the ENTER ← button to select it (a "checkmark" will show in the checkbox to the right of the PID to confirm your selection).
-Repeat the procedure until only the PIDs you want to record have all been selected.

-To record all PIDs, use the UP \triangle and DOWN \bigvee buttons, as necessary, to highlight Record All PIDs, the press the LD button to continue.
+See VEHICLES COVERED on page 5 for vehicle compliance verification information.

+- Verify the connection at the DLC, and verify the ignition is ON.

+- Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer.

-- When you are finished making your selections, press the LD button to continue.
+- Press the POWER/LINK ◆ button to continue.

-- The Record Live Data screen displays.

-- Use the UP
+- 3. Use the UP

 and DOWN

 buttons, as necessary, to highlight

+Record Manually.

+- The Select PIDs to Record screen displays.

+- 4. Use the UP and DOWN buttons to scroll through the available PIDs.
+When a PID you wish to record is highlighted, press the ENTER button to select it (a "checkmark" will show in the checkbox to the right of the PID to confirm your selection).
+Repeat

+the procedure until only the PIDs you want to record have all been selected.

+To record all PIDs, use the UP and DOWN buttons, as necessary, to highlight Record All PIDs, the press the LD button to continue.
-Start Recording.
-Put the engine in

-the operating condition where the

-problem manifests itself.

-- If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs.

-- 6. When the problem occurs, press and release the LD button.

-- A progress message shows on the display.
+- When you are finished making your selections, press the LD button to continue. - The Record Live Data screen displays. - Use the UP and DOWN buttons, as necessary, to highlight Start Recording.
+Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 6.
+When the problem occurs, press and release the LD button. - A progress message shows on the display.